peterganthavorn/resume/README.md

 * Create NewRelic alerts and dashboards to monitor prod/qa/dev environment.
 * Automate tasks using Puppet and Ansible.
 * Write Jenkins jobs to build packages and deploy code to production.
-* Monitor secuity vulnerabilities and provide solutions to keep environment safe.
+* Monitor security vulnerabilities and provide solutions to keep environment safe.

 **Sr. DevOps Engineer**